Acute Heart Failure

 Risk Factors

-• Diabetes mellitus increases the risk of AHF due to microvascular complications.
+• Diabetes mellitus increases AHF risk due to microvascular disease and diastolic dysfunction

-• Smoking and excessive alcohol intake contribute to myocardial dysfunction.
+• Smoking and excessive alcohol intake contribute to myocardial damage

 Physical Examination